Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 Cost

-FREE – program costs will be covered by the University of Toronto Faculty of Applied Science & Engineering.
+FREE – Program costs will be covered by the University of Toronto Faculty of Applied Science & Engineering.

 Travel Costs